imran1008/static-web/README.md

 ---
 The input data for the templates will be stored as markdown documents.
 Most git web frontends provide a nice markdown viewer and editor.
 Using the markdown format will enable developers to quickly make hand-written edits when necessary.

-System requirements
----
-This project has a hard dependency on x86 processors with the BMI instruction set.
-These instructions are available in AMD Piledriver (or newer) and Intel Haswell (or newer).
-If you have an x86 CPU that was launched after year 2013, you should be good.

 Build instructions
 ---
 This project requires the [meson](https://mesonbuild.com/) build system.
 Run the following commands to build all targets: